ARIKAYCE is proven to help people test MAC-negative and stay MAC-negative, even after completing treatment

 3 MONTHS

-after completing treatment
+after all treatment was completed

 3X